 But most of all try listening to what you are learning NOT just visual learning from videos.

-I hope some part of this post is of use for you, somethings you may agree with some you may not.
+I hope some part of this post is of use for you.
 This is free lesson to you I hope something has come from you reading my post.

-If you have any questions, feel free to leave a comment below I would love to hear what you think positive or negative as it would be wonderful to hear your points of view.
+If you have any questions, feel free to leave a comment below I would love to hear what you think.

 Have a great day and keep practicing.